SebastianOschmann/MS00-MV04-Ecoometrics/chapter2.md

 ##### Proposed editing time: < 5 min.
 ##### Level: medium

-Now we want to generate another random variable!
+At last we want to generate another random variable!
 It is important that you do not change the last rows of the R Console!

 *** =instructions
 - Generate `z` according to $z_i \sim N(0,\sqrt(2.5), i = 1,...,20$.
 It is very important, that you use `set.seed(123)` before generating the numbers.
 Otherwise we can not check your result.